 A final word on passing the NCLEX-RN

 There are hundreds, if not thousands of NCLEX learning resources “out there” in the wild, wild west that is the World Wide Web.
-But with the tips we’ve given you in this article, you have everything you need to choose an excellent, reputable NCLEX-RN review course, as well as some recommendations, AND learning resources like Brainscape’s NCLEX flashcards and Justine Buick’s NCLEX “Nugget Pages”.
+But with the tips we’ve given you in this article, you have everything you need to choose an excellent, reputable NCLEX-RN review course, as well as some recommendations, AND learning resources like Brainscape’s NCLEX-RN flashcards (or NCLEX-PN flashcards) and Justine Buick’s NCLEX “Nugget Pages”.

 Armed with these tools, you have almost everything you need to prepare for and successfully take on the NCLEX.
 The only missing ingredient is YOU, your hard work, and your dedication to pursuing your ambition to become a nurse.